Oct 13, 2024

 Math Monday: Paying For College Doesn't Have to Be Scary!

-It’s that time of year - the leaves are changing and the new FAFSA is out.
-This Halloween, explore three bewitching Desmos activities that will make paying for college a little less scary.
+It’s that time of year - the leaves are changing and Paying for College is in the air.
+This Halloween, explore three bewitching Desmos activities that will make Paying for College a little less scary.

 DESMOS: OLS Regression and College Costs

-In this interactive and visual activity, students build their conceptual understanding of HOW least-squares regression works using real-world data.
+Students build their conceptual understanding of HOW least-squares regression works using real data.

 DESMOS: Future Value of a Periodic Investment

 If you have extra funds, should you invest or pay down your student debt faster?
-In this activity, students use math to make that decision for Lin - a recent college graduate who has $150 to either make an additional student loan payment or invest.
+Students figure out the best decision for Lin - a recent college graduate who has $150 to either make an additional student loan payment or invest.

-This activity practices defining variables and plugging values into a complex real-world formula.
-At the end, students will use their calculations to decide which option is best for Lin.
+Students practice defining variables and plugging them into a financial formula.
+Then, they use their calculations to justify a recommendation for Lin.

 DESMOS: Recursive Formulas: Paying Down Student Loans